-- Using antibacterial soap or hand sanitizer can cause people to think they do not have to wash their hands as thoroughly or frequently.
+- Using antibacterial soap or hand sanitizer can make people think they do not have to wash their hands as thoroughly or frequently.

 Tips for Using Hand Sanitizer

-Regular soap is designed to decrease water’s surface tension and to lift dirt and oils off the surfaces so that it can be easily rinsed away.
-Though regular soap does not contain added antibacterial chemicals, it is effective in getting rid of bacteria and other germs.
+Regular soap is designed to decrease water’s surface tension and lift dirt and oils off surfaces, so it can be easily rinsed away.
+Though regular soap does not contain added antibacterial chemicals, it's effective in getting rid of bacteria and other virus-causing germs.

 Pros of Regular Soap

-- Antibacterial soaps are no more effective than regular soap and water for killing disease-causing germs, according to the CDC.
+- Antibacterial soaps are no more effective than regular soap and water for killing disease-causing germs.

 - Regular soap tends to be less expensive than antibacterial soap and hand sanitizers.

 - Regular soap won’t kill healthy bacteria on the skin’s surface.

 - People may not wash hands thoroughly enough for regular soap to kill bad bacteria.